Barry in Pike County, Illinois — The American Midwest (Great Lakes)

 This memorial is dedicated to all Veterans, past and present of the U.S. Armed Forces.

 Other nearby markers.
-At least 8 other markers are within 13 miles of this marker, measured as the crow flies.
-First Baptist Church (about 300 feet away, measured in a direct line); Site of New Philadelphia (approx. 4.2 miles away); New Philadelphia Townsite (approx. 4.2 miles away); Little Red Brick (approx. 10.3 miles away); Robert Earl Hughes (approx. 11.3 miles away); Civil War Monument (approx. 12 miles away); Atlas (approx. 13 miles away); Oldest Building in Pike County (approx. 13 miles away).
+At least 8 other markers are within 12 miles of this marker, measured as the crow flies.
+Civil War Monument (within shouting distance of this marker); First Baptist Church (about 300 feet away, measured in a direct line); Site of New Philadelphia (approx. 4.2 miles away); New Philadelphia Townsite (approx. 4.2 miles away); Veterans Memorial (approx. 6 miles away); Old Kinderhook School (approx. 6 miles away); Little Red Brick (approx. 10.3 miles away); Robert Earl Hughes (approx. 11.3 miles away).
 Touch for a list and map of all markers in Barry.

 More about this marker.
 Marker is on the tank's left side.

 Credits.
 This page was last revised on July 29, 2019.
-This page originally submitted on July 26, 2019, by Emily Pursley of Pittsfield, Illinois.
-This page has been viewed 86 times since then.
+It was originally submitted on July 26, 2019, by Emily Pursley of Pittsfield, Illinois.
+This page has been viewed 189 times since then and 7 times this year.
 Photos: 1, 2, 3. submitted on July 26, 2019, by Emily Pursley of Pittsfield, Illinois. • Bill Pfingsten was the editor who published this page.